Shrimp and Chorizo Pasta with Arugula

 • Raw Shrimp: Wild-caught shrimp tastes best.

-• Chorizo Seasoning (See Recipe): This adds an extra depth of flavor to the pasta.
+• Chorizo Seasoning (See Recipe): This adds more flavor to the pasta.

-• Spanish Chorizo: This is where the flavor is at!
+• Spanish Chorizo: This is where the real flavor is at!

 • White Wine: A splash complements seafood beautifully.

-How to Make Pasta with Shrimp, Chorizo, and Arugula
+How to Make Shrimp and Chorizo Pasta with Arugula

 Pro Tips

-• Save time with pre-cleaned shrimp: Buying shrimp that’s already been peeled and deveined is a big time saver (if a bit more expensive).
+Save time with pre-cleaned shrimp: Buying shrimp that's already been peeled and deveined is a big time saver (if a bit pricier).

 What is Spanish chorizo?